ajlanghorn/continuous-compliance/README.md

 export CC_AWS_ACCOUNT=`aws sts get-caller-identity | jq '.Account' | sed 's/"//g'`
 ```

+## Step 1: Create an evaluatable infrastructure

+Our evaluatable infrastructure is the infrastructure we'd be evaluating compliance of against a specific framework.
+In other words, it's where developers and IT staff would build out infrastructure in AWS.
+This is in contrast to infrastructure which is designed to do the evaluation of that infrastructure.

+For the purposes of this demonstration, we're going to create a fairly rudimentary VPC architecture, comprising a VPC and some Flow Logs.

+To do this, visit the VPC console at https://console.aws.amazon.com/vpc.

+1. Choose Your VPCs on the left menu, then click Create VPC.
+2. Use `evaluatable-infrastructure` as the VPC name.
+3. Use `10.0.0.0/16` for the VPC IPv4 CIDR block.
+4. Choose not to assign an IPv6 block.
+5. Set Tenancy to Default.

+Click Create, then close.

+Next, visit CloudWatch Logs, at https://console.aws.amazon.com/cloudwatch.
+Click Logs on the left side.
+You might need to click 'Let's get started' first to get past the splash screen.
+Once there, click Create Log Group.
+Use `GRC338-ContinuousCompliance` as the name.
+Click Create.

+Go back to the VPC console, as above.

+Right-click your new VPC, and choose Create Flow Log.

+1. Set Filter to All.
+2. Select CloudWatch Logs as the destination.
+3. Choose the relevant log group from the dropdown.
+If it doesn't appear, click the Refresh button.
+4. Below IAM role, click "Set Up Permissions" to create an appropriately-scoped IAM role.
+5. In the pop-up that opens, leave the default settings as they are, and click 'Allow'.
+6. Head back to the VPC Flow Logs wizard, and click the refresh button next to the IAM role drop-down.
+7. Choose your shiny new IAM role.
+It'll likely be called `flowlogsRole`.
+8. Click Create.

 ## Step 1: Set up Config

 AWS Config requires access to an Amazon S3 bucket in order to store compliance results, an SNS topic to send compliance results to the bucket from Config, and an IAM role to set the appropriate permissions for the IAM user, the S3 bucket and the SNS topic.